-- Types of sensitivity analyses that are expected to be performed, - Specific issues, methods, or aspects of the PRA that will be the focus of the review, - Utility staff related to specific areas that the review team may need to consult, and - Specific data, operating experience and/or plant records that are of interest.
+- · Types of sensitivity analyses that are expected to be performed, - Specific issues, methods, or aspects of the PRA that will be the focus of the review, - Assumptions made or limitations of the PRA model due to the lack of design and/or operational information - Staff at the user company related to specific areas that the review team may need to consult, and - Specific data, operating experience and/or plant records that are of interest.

-Step 6: Pre-visit (by team leader, or others), as necessary
+Step 6: Dedicated visit (by team leader, or others), as necessary

 It may be useful for the team Leader to perform an on-site visit several weeks prior to the peer review team on-site visit.
 This visit can help finalize the logistics for the on-site visit, and help in the process of transmitting any additional pre-visit review information needed for the on-site review.
-These may be particularly useful for large-scope reviews or first-time reviews of a given hazard at a site
+These may be particularly useful for large-scope reviews or first-time reviews of a given hazard at a site or first-time reviews of PRA(s) for a particular reactor technology.